mshr-h/mipscpu/README.md

-# MIPS CPU implementation and it's Instruction Set Simulator
+# MIPS CPU implementation and its Instruction Set Simulator

 ## CPU architecture